minescripter/Minesweeper-Skins/README.md

 INSTALLTION:

 - First open your minesweeper client then Click Edit or Extras and find a custom skins tab
-- After select the goof.bmp or goof2.bmp
+- After select the goof.bmp, goof2.bmp or goof3.bmp
 - That's it!

 Notes: